kaptinkoda/azure-docs/articles/azure-cache-for-redis/cache-how-to-scale.md

 ## When to scale

 You can use the [monitoring](cache-how-to-monitor.md) features of Azure Cache for Redis to monitor the health and performance of your cache.
-Use that information determine when to scale the cache.
+Use that information to determine when to scale the cache.

 You can monitor the following metrics to help determine if you need to scale.